 Discuss how the arrangements are working, if everyone is doing his or her share, and how everyone feels about it.
 Clearing the air frequently will avoid resentments piling up.5.
 Use community resources.

 Especially if you’re alone, use as many community resources as you can find.
 People often feel negative about senior care residences or convalescent hospitals, but if placing your family member in a good care facility is financially workable and it relieves the burden of actual care so that you can be more emotionally supportive, that may well be a good decision.
 If your family member is at home, make sure you check out home health or hospice care options with your doctor, your medical insurance, and community agencies.6.
 Find support for yourself.

 If you are doing this jointly with other family members, use your family meetings as times to air your frustrations and feelings and to support each other.
 If you are caring for a loved one by yourself, then let your friends know you’ll need a lot of emotional support, and allow them to help.7.
 Take breaks whenever you can.

 This kind of care is very stressful.
 If you can manage to get away occasionally (one day a week, when the visiting nurse comes in, or rotate weekends off if you have help), you’ll be more able to handle the day to day pressureTina Tessina, Ph.D., has been a licensed California psychotherapist for more than 30 years.
-She's authored more than 11 books, including "Money, Sex and Kids."
-She can be reached at firstname.lastname@example.org.
+She has authored more than 11 books, including "Money, Sex and Kids"; “The Commuter Marriage: Keeping your Relationship Close While you’re Far Apart”; "How to Be a Couple and Still Be Free"; "The Unofficial Guide to Dating Again"; and, “It Ends with You: Grow Up and Grow Out of Dysfunction.”
+Tina can be reached at firstname.lastname@example.org.